mkillah/mkillah.github.io/_pages/publications.md

 ---

 Check out my [ResearchGate profile](https://www.researchgate.net/profile/Marko-Antolcic) for full access to my publications.
-Focus of my research is on experimental study of expertise and cognitive science about hybrid (symbolic-connectionist) systems of the human mind.
+Focus of Marko's research is on experimental study of expertise and cognitive science about hybrid (symbolic-connectionist) systems of the human mind with a keen interest in an embedded theory of cognition, problem-solving, attention, reasoning, and decision making.
+He is currently working on a project about natural language processing and expertise (in chess), investigating perceptual and conceptual processes in problem-solving and human expertise in general.

 ## Academic publications